Not-So-Independent, Activist-Stuffed Shadow SAGE - Guido Fawkes

 - Wife of former Corbyn SpAd Andrew Murray

-- Mother of Labour’s Head of Complaints Laura Murray,
+- Mother of Labour’s Head of Complaints Laura Murray

 Dr Zubaida Haque